Fanis987/GameDevEssentials-QuestSystem/README.md

 ## **Introduction**
 A collection of classes to create an in-game quest system.
 The package is compatible with **Godot 4.4 / .Net 8.0**
-Note: Should also be fine for Unity and console games but has not been checked
+Note: Not compatible with Unity

 ## **How to use**
-There are presently 2 options available:
+There are presently 2 alternatives available:
 - Copy the contents of the QuestSystem folder to your project
-- Package QuestSystem project as a nuget and use locally
+- Download nupkg file from 'Releases' section and use with a local nuget repo.

 ## **Main Structure of the System**
 **Key entities: Objective, StagePath, QuestStage, Quest**